 Immediately following the concert, a flock of admirers, music students and all, followed Kissin to the make shift Greenroom, of the Convention Center.
 One could think this was a scene from a Rock concert; fans hovered around Kissin, struggling to get a glimpse, an autograph, a photo from their idol.

+At the Greenroom, a very friendly and courteous Kissin, greeted his fans, including myself.
+We had been in touch over email, but it was the first time we met in person.
 His affable and responsive salutation :”Shalom Ilona, at last we meet,” after having him heard perform the most remarkable concert , with the most definitely ideal rendition of the Schubert –Liszt- transcription ‘ Soiree de Vienne, Valse Caprice No.6 ’, was just the perfect encore for me, personally.

 Article first published as Evgeny Kissin: Jerusalem at Heart on Blogcritics.